joeyllm/.github/profile/README.md

 ------

 🙋 Welcome to Southern Cross AI!
-We aim at developing Australia's first sovereign open-source large language model (LLM) through collaborative efforts across academia, research, government, and business sectors.
+We aim at developing Australia's First Open-Source Large Language Model through collaboration across academia, research, government, and business sectors.

 **Here are some suggestions for the main project page** 👋